JamesChannel1/weather_app/README.md

 # weather_app
 weather app made using python.

-uses an API from Openweathermap website.
-API key used to access weather data in this script might expire later.
+this script requires an API key from Openweathermap website.
+You can get an API key by making an account @ www.openweathermap.org